 On your marks, get set, sprint.

-If you’ve been used to constantly training inside a gym, you might have discovered how fun it can be to train outdoors.
-It presents a totally different challenge to your muscles with different terrains, obstacles and gradients – and for many of us, has been the only option for the last 8+ weeks.
+If, prior to Covid, you were used to constantly training inside a gym, you might have discovered how fun it can be to train outdoors – rain or shine.
+It presents a totally different challenge to your muscles with different terrains, obstacles and gradients – and for many of us, has been the only option for much if the last twelve months.

 If you’re looking to really ramp up the intensity of your workout, try throwing some hill sprints into the mix to get your legs and lungs burning.
 Yes, they are super tough but if you want to get in shape fast and build muscle then sprints can produce rapid results.